EllaBrands/stanDev/Function-Syntax-and-Semantics-Design.md

 * Functions and subroutines will be called by constant reference, i.e., declared in C++ as `const T&` for whatever type `T` is used for the arguments

+* ALTERNATIVE:  Marcus suggested calling by non-constant reference in order to more easily support multiple returns without additional data types.
+I'm afraid that this will confuse users in the declarations, but maybe not.
+If we start with only constant references, then we'd have to mark the non-constant ones later, which is the reverse of the C/C++ convention.

 ### FUTURE:  Defining New Probability Functions

 * We could follow existing practice of taking any function ending in `_log` to define a new probability density.
 So if we want to define y in terms of regression coefficient and noise scale, it'd be